 Uncertainty regarding the cause of these accidents is another problem.
 In a front or rear collision, drivers often see the other vehicle approaching just prior to impact, giving them an indication of what went wrong.
 By contrast, drivers blindsided by a side impact may have no idea what happened.

 Neale & Fhima’s Southern California personal injury lawyers have decades of experience representing T-bone accident victims.
 We can answer any questions you have following a side collision, and we can make sure your right to compensation is secure.
 Contact our office now for more information.

 T-bone accidents can occur anywhere cross-traffic is present.
 A driver could get hit backing out of a driveway or turning left onto a main thoroughfare.
 Of course, of all the places where vehicles approach each other at right angles, intersections are by far the most common.
 This chart shows how frequently drivers make the kinds of mistakes that lead to side-impact accidents at intersections:

 Source: California Highway Patrol (CHP), Statewide Integrated Traffic Records System (SWITRS), calendar year 2016.

 Liability is not always in dispute following a traffic accident.
 The fact that the other driver was at fault may be abundantly clear to everyone involved.
 If so, our attorneys can obtain an admission of liability from the insurance company and then turn their efforts to the medical side of the case.
-On the other hand, the other driver may claim to have done nothing wrong, or even allege that the victim was at fault.
+On the other hand, in the case of a truck accident claim, the other driver may claim to have done nothing wrong, or even allege that the victim was at fault.
 This is when identifying helpful evidence and preserving it properly become crucial.

 Evidence of fault in side-impact collisions can include: